BorislavAngeloff/BorislavAngeloff/README.md

 Cloud computing is another topic, that brings my attention, to be up to date with the new way of usage and delivery of a product.
 Based on experience, Quality Assurance is a critical area that could define if a product would be successful or not.

-I have gained valuable experience by working on a variety of projects and utilizing different tools, all of which I've diligently practiced and refined.
-You can explore some of my work across six repositories, which demonstrate my dedication and proficiency.
+Through my involvement in a multitude of projects and the utilization of a range of tools, I've amassed valuable experience, which I've diligently polished and refined.
+Across eight repositories, you'll find a demonstration of my commitment and expertise, reflecting the depth of my skills and dedication.

 ## 💼 Projects